 Life in Beer-Sheva

-BGU is located in Beer-Sheva, Israel’s fourth-largest city and one of the oldest in the world.
+BGU is located in Beer-Sheva, Israel’s fourth-largest metropolis and one of the oldest in the world.
 A diverse university town of 200,000 in the heart of the vast and beautiful Negev desert, Beer-Sheva is a place where the past and future converge: named “the Silicon Valley of the Middle East” by Forbes, it’s a cutting-edge, commercially vibrant city that’s also home to historical sites and ruins.

 Things to Do